MOBIDIC: Description

 Most of the 52 instructions were in the one-address format, collecting into an accumulator, but a small number (load, move, etc.) were in two-address format.
 There were 15 arithmetic, eight transfer (memory), 17 logic, three sense and nine input-output instructions.
 An add required 16 microseconds, a multiply or divide 86, these slow times a side effect of its serial operation.

 MOBIDIC's CPU and I/O systems were housed in a 30-foot (10 meters) van.
 The machine required 29.76 kW of power, which was supplied from a second, smaller, van containing a generator set.
 Two other vans contained auxiliary EAM equipment and a repair shop.
 All four vans were backed up; two to a side, to a raised wooden platform with steps on one end.
-One of the concepts being; since this was the Cold War era than in case of enemy attack, everything could be moved instead of having to be abandoned and destroyed.
+As this was the Cold War era, in case of enemy attack, everything could be moved instead of having to be abandoned and destroyed.

 The dual-CPU MOBIDIC B (only one was produced) included three additional general instructions, as well as nine new instructions for supporting subroutines.
 The CPUs were independent but shared a single main memory consisting of 8,192 words of core.
 In a sample use, one of the CPUs would be used to import data, handing off data via shared memory to the second for output.
 Although the machine's speed was slower overall (adds were 42 μs), throughput could be greatly improved.
 If one of the machines failed, the program could be restarted on the remaining CPU, running both sides of the I/O task with reduced throughput.